-Students work 15 hours per week, and two 40-hour work-weeks during the academic year.
-These hours are applied to the cost of education (tuition), which is $17,600 annually for the 2011-12 academic year.
-These work hours account for $4,060 of the cost of education, with state and federal grants (if students qualify), and a scholarship from the College covering the remainder.
+Students work 15 hours per week, and two 40-hour work weeks during the academic year.
+These hours are applied to the cost of education (tuition), which is $18,700 annually for the 2017-18 academic year.
+These work hours account for $4,312 of the cost of education, with state and federal grants (if students qualify), and a scholarship from the College covering the remainder.
 Students should owe absolutely no cash for tuition.
 If students participate in the summer work program, these hours are applied toward room and board charges for the upcoming academic year.
-Students work one of two options: Twelve weeks at 40-hours per week, or six weeks at 40 hours per week.
+Students work one of two options: Twelve weeks at 40 hours per week, or six weeks at 40 hours per week.
 Under the first option, room and board is covered for the entire upcoming academic year, and under the second option only one semester is covered.
 Information about the Summer Work Scholarship is available on the C of O scholarships page, and information about the work program in general and summer work on the work education page.

-How are students selected for the Summer Work Program Room and Board Scholarship?
+How are students selected for the Summer Work Education Program Room and Board Scholarship?

-May students working in the Summer Work Program (SWP) also work off campus jobs during the summer?
+May students working in the Summer Work Education Program (SWEP) also work off campus jobs during the summer?